MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 * Job family or role attributes, like profession, function, discipline, and job code
 * Organization, line of business, or cost center, like HR, Finance, Sales, and Marketing
 * Location attributes, like city, state, country, and regions, as defined by your organization
-* Attributes that describe their work, like remote, full-time employee or vendor, part-time or full-time, their tenure within the organization, or the tenure of their current role
+* Attributes that describe their work, like remote, full-time employee, or vendor

 Most of these attributes are available within HR information systems.

 #### Hierarchical collaboration

-It’s also common to seek patterns of collaboration behavior in reference to the hierarchy of your organization, and to quantify collaboration between managers and individual contributors, and between higher and lower levels and layers in the organization.
+It’s also common to seek patterns of collaboration behavior in reference to the hierarchy of your organization.
+You might also quantify collaboration between managers and individual contributors, and between higher and lower levels in the organization.

 The following concepts are helpful in this kind of analysis: